mjsamberg/courses/courses/dlprograms/leadership/projects.md

 * 4 points: Model synthesis is cohesive and easy to understand, aligns elements to limit overlap and contradiction.
 * 2 points: Visual aid is easy to understand and easy for teachers to use.

+## Option 5: Develop and Test a Classroom Walkthrough Instrument
+Related to option 4, synthisize a [quick, effective classroom walkthrough instrument](https://iaspireapp.com/resources/5-best-practices-for-classroom-walkthroughs) customized to your school/district using either the Florida Technology Ingration Matrix[https://fcit.usf.edu/matrix/matrix/] or the [Triple-E Framework Rubric](https://www.tripleeframework.com/uploads/2/2/8/7/2287991/educationaltechnologyvalueevaluation__2___1_.pdf).
+Conduct 2-4 walkthroughs using the rubric and share your observations with the teacher you observe.
+Include, in your refelction, your thoughts on the creation of the instrument, your review of the lessons you observed using the instrument, and the results of your debriefs with the other teachers.

+### Grading
+* 6 points: The rubric is effective for a five-minute walkthrough observation and is a useful tool for enhancing instructional practice.
+* 4 points: Write-up includes a reflection on the creation of the process, the review of the walkthrough activity, and a reflection on the teacher "conferences".

-## Option 5: Conduct a policy review of barrier and enabler policies to digital-age learning
+## Option 6: Conduct a policy review of barrier and enabler policies to digital-age learning
 The policies and procedures within a district can help encourage digital-age learning or can act as a deterrent to adoption.
 For this project, you will:
 * Review your district and school policy and procedures manual.
 * Identify elements of policies and procedures that support and enable your school's vision for digital-age learning, and elements of policies and procedures that are barriers.